jsantoos/quorum/README.md

 ```

 Or, in v2 branch (using POO):

+> The architecture needs the <code>&lt;scr&gt;</code> folder.

+After git clone, move the folders to src path.
+The file run.py does not need to be in the folder src.

 ```python
 python run.py src/data/bills.csv src/data/legislators.csv src/data/votes.csv src/data/vote_results.csv
 ```

-The architecture needs the scr folder.
-After git clone move all folders inside src.
-Only the run.py file is in the root of the project.

 Replace <code>&lt;bills.csv&gt;</code>, <code>&lt;legislators.csv&gt;</code>, <code>&lt;votes.csv&gt;</code>, and <code>&lt;vote_results.csv&gt;</code> with the file paths of the corresponding CSV files.